vstarkx/capstone-project/README.md

     - A `/user/<user_id>` route for fetching user information, first checking Redis (cache) and then falling back to MySQL if the data isn't found in the cache.
   - It also contains a function to initialize the MySQL database table for users.

+- **requirements.txt**:
+  - This file lists the necessary Python packages for the Flask application.

 - **test_app.py**:
   - Contains unit test to verify that the Flask application is working correctly.
   - Tests the home page route (`/`) to ensure it returns a successful response.